List of recurring The Simpsons characters: Agnes Skinner

 Agnes Skinner (voiced by Tress MacNeille in most appearances, Maggie Roswell in "Lisa's Rival") is the mother of Principal Skinner and first appears in the first-season episode "The Crepes of Wrath" as an old woman who embarrassingly addresses her son as "Spanky".
 However, as episodes progress, her character turns bitter.
 She is very controlling of her son and often treats him as if he is a child, insulting and ridiculing him every chance she gets.
-She hates Edna Krabappel due to her son's feelings for the other woman.
+Despite him saving her from danger, Skinner hates her because she is still controlling him.
+She hates Edna Krabappel due to her son's feelings for the other woman because she is jealous at her.
 Agnes has been married four times and has dated Comic Book Guy and Montgomery Burns.
 Many Springfield residents, including the Simpsons, are afraid of her.
 When "the real Seymour Skinner" arrives in Springfield in "The Principal and the Pauper", Agnes ends up rejecting him, in part because he stands up to her but also because, unlike Skinner/Tamzarian, her biological son is independent and does not need her anymore, while Skinner immediately reverts to a good-for-nothing without her.

 Agnes's first name was revealed in the seventh-season episode "Bart the Fink".
 Before that, the character was known as "Mrs. Skinner".
 In the beginning of the series, the writers make several references to Agnes and Seymour's unhealthily close relationship as similar to that of Norman Bates and his mother.
-In "Boy Meets Curl", it is revealed that Agnes's resentment toward Seymour may have begun even before her son was born – during the 1952 Summer Olympics in Helsinki, Agnes competed in the pole vaulting event while nine months pregnant.
+In "Boy Meets Curl", it is revealed that Agnes's resentment toward Seymour may have begun even before her son was born—during the 1952 Summer Olympics in Helsinki, Agnes competed in the pole vaulting event while nine months pregnant.
 When Seymour makes his first kick, he hits the bar, thus making Agnes lose and crushing her dreams (contradicting the earlier episode in which Seymour is not her birth son).
 In "Grade School Confidential", it is revealed that Agnes enjoys collecting pictures of cakes that she cuts out of magazines, a hobby she began in 1941.
 However, she does not care for the dessert itself, finding it "too sweet".
 In the 26th-season episode "Sky Police", she mentions that she has a brother named Stevie.